War of the Spanish Succession: Austria and the Holy Roman Empire

+The majority of the empire sided with the Emperor, with the exception of those states controlled by their Wittelsbach rivals.
+Bavaria, Liège, and Cologne allied with France, as did the Spanish-ruled Imperial states of Milan, the Spanish Netherlands and Mantua.
+Despite these defections, the Habsburgs were largely successful at mobilising Imperial resources, mustering an average strength of over 250,000.

-Like Bavaria, the larger entities pursued their own policies; his claim to the Polish crown meant Augustus of Saxony focused on the Great Northern War, while Frederick I made his support dependent on Leopold recognising Prussia as a kingdom and making it an equal member of the Grand Alliance.
-Since George, Elector of Hanover, was also heir to the British throne, his support was more reliable, but the suspicion remained that the interests of Hanover came first.
+However, even the larger entities within the Empire pursued their own policies.
+His claim to the Polish crown meant Augustus of Saxony focused on the Great Northern War, while Frederick I made his support dependent on Leopold recognising Prussia as a kingdom and making it an equal member of the Grand Alliance.
+Since the Elector of Hanover, was also heir to the British throne, his support was more reliable, but the suspicion remained that the interests of Hanover came first.